lm3nitro/Projects/New/Network MySQL.md

 set RHOTS 10.10.137.40
 ```

 By providing the information above, below is the list of hashes that it was able to provide.
-Here we can see the user Carl:
+Here I can see the user Carl:

 ![Pasted image 20241003144109](https://github.com/user-attachments/assets/b3e71609-32e2-4725-8e8d-4f0c34a87bc1)